A USA Today investment advisor is asked the best way to make money in comics and he says…there isn’t.

 § They are remaking the Crow and Luke Evans is daring to take the part.
 F. Javier Gutierrez directs the reboot.
 The dashing Welsh actor will next be seen as Bard the Bowman in the next Hobbit movie, but he already was in a comic book movie, Tamara Drewe.
 The movie is based on the James O’Barr comics character and inspired one of the very first comic book movies with The Crow, a moody cult film that starred the late Brandon Lee, who died in a horrible accident on the set.

-§ Former editor of the liberal magazine The Nation Victor Navasky delivers a nice primer on the history of political cartoons back to Duamier with 15 Historic Cartoons That Changed The World, including Dutch cartoonist Louis Raemaekerswho enraged the Germans following World War I. Navasky has a new book out called The Art of Controversy: Political Cartoons and Their Enduring Power and that should be worth a look.
+§ Former editor of the liberal magazine The Nation Victor Navasky delivers a nice primer on the history of political cartoons back to Duamier with 15 Historic Cartoons That Changed The World, including Dutch cartoonist Louis Raemaekerswho enraged the Germans following World War I. Navasky has a new book out called The Art of Controversy: Political Cartoons and Their Enduring Power

 § Fantagraphics has a reading club and they put together a bunch of discussion questions for Julio’s Day